Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 ![Edit a tax key](../../Assets/Screenshots/RetailSuiteAccounting/Settings/TaxKeys/EditTaxKey.png "[Edit a tax key]")

-1. Click on the existing tax key to be edited.
+1. Click the tax key to be edited.
-The existing data for the selected tax key are displayed in the corresponding fields.
+The data for the selected tax key are displayed in the corresponding fields at the bottom.

-    > [Warning] Be aware that any changes made to an existing tax key will overwrite the preset values.
+    > [Warning] Be aware that any changes made to a tax key will overwrite the preset values.

 2. Edit the fields as appropriate.